JulianG/juliangaramendy.dev/content/blog/minimal-state-management-react-2/index.md

   );
 };
 ```
-OK.
-Now we have to actually do the work of changing our hook:
+That's what we would like to use.
+Let's change our `useGames` hook implementation.

-Here's what the hook looks like so far:
+Here's what it looks like so far:

 ```ts
 export const useGames = () => {